 54. How do you control changes to your project?

-Some level of change is inevitable, but as a project manager, it’s important to adapt to those changes quickly.
-Explain to your interviewer how you continue to keep your team on track whenever any project changes pop up.
+Some level of change is inevitable, but as a project manager, it’s important to adapt quickly.
+Explain to your interviewer how you continue to keep your team on track whenever project changes occur.

 Project Manager Interview Questions on Prioritizing and Time Management